starchildluke/astro/src/content/posts/my-spotify-unwrapped-2024.md

 	}
 </style>

-Today is Spotify Unwrapped day so, rather than just posting the images in a social media thread, I'd write a blog and not deal with the character limit.
+Today is Spotify Wrapped day so, rather than just posting the images in a social media thread, I'd write a blog and not deal with the character limit.

+(_Addendum: I'm also aware that I've called this Spotify Unwrapped across the whole post, forgetting that it's **Wrapped**.
+There is an actual thing called [Spotify Unwrapped](https://www.spotify-unwrapped.com/) that highlights how little artists get paid for Spotify streams and while I'm a hypocrite for saying this, I fully support the idea and Spotify should cough up._)

 ## Minutes listened